mdm-test-anonymous/technical_test/README.md

 # Content of the technical test (In French below)

 The order doesn't matter, it doesn't matter either if you don't finish all the parts.
+If you need more python librairies, you can add them executing the following command in a cell : !pip install <the_package_name> (dont forget the !)

 -  Part 1: Predicting the position of a city from weather data The objective of this exercise is to try to predict whether a city is above or below the 60th parallel based on temperature and precipitation readings in winter 2015 and 2016.